 Oral feedback

 The reviewed studies highlight various marking strategies, including oral feedback, peer marking, and formative and summative assessments, and their impact on student outcomes.
-These strategies emphasize the importance of timely and reflective feedback, engagement through modified evaluation methods, and the reliability of peer assessments.
+These strategies emphasise the importance of timely and reflective feedback, engagement through modified evaluation methods, and the reliability of peer assessments.
 Implementing these strategies can significantly enhance learning experiences and student performance in primary and secondary education.

-1. Oral Feedback in Classroom SLA
+1. Oral Feedbackin Classroom SLA

 This study conducts a meta-analysis to investigate the pedagogical effectiveness of oral corrective feedback (CF) in classroom settings.
 It finds that CF significantly and durably impacts target language development, with younger learners benefiting more from CF. The study highlights the importance of different types of CF and their effectiveness in various instructional contexts (Lyster & Saito, 2010).